fekenzofugi/Data-Structures/README.md

 # Data Structures
-This repository contains the data structures code from my classes from MC202 at UNICAMP.
+This repository contains the data structures theory from my classes from MC202 at UNICAMP.

 ## Summary
 1. Vectors